Biography / Home

 A North Carolina native, Allen earned her Master’s degree from East Carolina University and her doctorate from Oklahoma State University.
 Both her M.A. and her Ph.D. were in English literature, with an emphasis in Technical and Professional Communication.
 Her B.A. from Meredith was also in English.
 She served as tenured associate professor of English at East Carolina University and tenured associate professor at North Carolina State University in addition to her administrative roles.
 Dr. Allen was an American Council on Education Fellow at the University of Virginia.

-Allen previously served as senior vice president and provost, and professor of English, at Widener University, in Chester, Pa.
+Allen previously served as senior vice president and provost, and tenured professor of English, at Widener University, in Chester, Pa.
 There she oversaw academic and student affairs on four campuses in two states for approximately 6,500 students and more than 700 full- and part-time faculty.
-Other leadership positions held by Allen at universities where she taught include special assistant positions for various projects, as well as vice provost and interim vice provost.
+Other leadership positions held by Allen at East Carolina University and at North Carolina State University include special assistant positions for various projects, as well as associate vice provost and interim vice provost.